d2si/sovereign-keys/README.md

     # Remove the temporary key file
     rm -f /mnt/ram-store/tmp.key
     ```
     `curl` should not return anything.
 If it returns something, it either means the API already has the key due to a previous attempt (the message will be explicit) or there is a problem.
-In the last case, you should probably go back to step 7.
+In the last case, you should go back to step 2 and try another instance.
 4. Then we give the password.
 In the following script, replace `<HSM PIN>` by the actual `PIN`:
     ```sh
     ##################################################